pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - Preferred Pricing on site hosting plans

 **Partner Trial**: If you are creating a workspace for a web agency, you will be assigned a [Partner Trial Account](https://pantheon.io/partners/find-pantheon-partner) workspace that lets you try Gold Account Plan features free for 90 days.
-At the end of your trial period, the Account Plan will automatically downgrade to a Silver Account Plan unless you upgrade to a Gold Account Plan or higher.

 **Registered Agency**: This is recommended for any professional website developer or agency that develops websites for clients.
 When you register as an agency, you'll start earning credits with each sale of Pantheon services, and you'll receive access to Pantheon Partner benefits for 90 days.
 After your trial period, your account plan will become a Registered Agency, and you will lose access to Gold Account Plan benefits until you qualify as a Pantheon Partner.